 These policies to deliberately deepen the crisis in Venezuela and prepare for direct intervention expose the level of cynicism of Pence when he told Central Americans: “Just as the United States respects your borders and your sovereignty, we insist that you respect ours”.

-Moreover, Pence boasted about investing $2.6 billion in the last four years in Guatemala, Honduras and El Salvador—the Northern Triangle of Central American—chiefly going to build up their “law enforcement” agencies.
+Moreover, Pence boasted about investing $2.6 billion in the last four years in Guatemala, Honduras and El Salvador—the Northern Triangle of Central America—chiefly going to build up their “law enforcement” agencies.
 He called on Central Americans seeking to escape their desperate conditions, “don’t come at all… be confident that your neighbors in the United States and across this New World are all working together to ensure a brighter future.”

 Speaking in Guatemala on Thursday, he essentially criminalized all refugees.
 “This exodus must end.
 It’s a threat to our security”, he said, calling on Northern Triangle governments to take a law-and-order approach to dismantle criminal organizations and prevent refugees from leaving in the first place.
 The three subservient governments, including the Salvadoran government led by the former radical nationalist guerrilla movement, the FMLN, all vowed to increase efforts to fence in future immigrants.